 For as long as it is needed for treatment.
 This may be from months to years.
 A doctor or nurse will remove it a few months after your child finishes treatment.

 When a nurse needs to put something into the port, they will insert a special needle through the skin into the port chamber.
 A nurse may apply an anaesthetic cream or gel on the skin first to numb the skin.
-See the topical analgesia section in Treatment of pain in childhood cancer.

-When do doctors remove the port?
+When do doctors remove my child's port?

 A few months after the end of treatment, a doctor will remove the port in the operating theatre under a general anaesthetic.
-See Surgery for childhood cancer: Does surgery hurt?

 Your child can usually go home the same day.
 There will be small scars on the chest and on the neck.
 They will not disappear completely but will fade with time.